cjdbarlow/Part-One/adverse_effects.md

         * Mainly in young and middle-aged individuals
         * Twice as common in women
         * May be exacerbated by asthma and pregnancy.
-* Distinct from an **adverse event**, which is an untoward occurance during treatment that does not necessarily have a causal relationship to drug administration
+* Distinct from an **adverse event**, which is an untoward occurrence during treatment that does not necessarily have a causal relationship to drug administration

 Adverse effects can be classified by mechanism as follows: